kennethjang34/IMHO/README.md

 # IMHO.
 Well, not so humble actually.

-## A platform where you can share your humble opinion regarding the hottest topic in each channel!
+## A platform where you can share your humble opinions regarding the hottest topic with your favourite communities!

 Demo Video: https://youtu.be/J2Ynk8flQhk